AliSoftware/generate-enum-allvalues/README.md

 ## Example

-Imagine you have the following source code:
+Imagine you have the following `model.swift` source code:

 ```swift
 // Some demo code that will be analyzed by SourceKitten + the genum Swift script